Introduction to IoT: Applications of IoT

-Water is a crucial factor in crop growth, yet its scarcity is an escalating concern.
-Different crops have varying water requirements, necessitating a dynamic irrigation approach.
-The integration of IoT technology in agriculture addresses this challenge by revolutionizing traditional flood irrigation methods, ultimately resolving water shortage problems.

-To address these issues, Yang et al. \cite{yuanyuan2020research} have proposed an intelligent system leveraging neural networks for water-efficient irrigation.
+\textit{Water Saving Irrigation}\\ Water scarcity in agriculture is a growing concern, necessitating a dynamic irrigation approach due to varying crop water requirements.
+IoT integration revolutionizes traditional flood irrigation, offering a solution to water shortage problems in crop growth.
+Yang et al. \cite{yuanyuan2020research} have proposed an wireless sensor network based system leveraging neural networks for water-efficient irrigation.
 This method enhances irrigation efficiency by minimizing human intervention and reducing wastage due to excessive drainage.
-Li et al. \cite{li2017design} have developed a series of GPRS DTU-based intelligent agricultural irrigation control systems capable of tailoring irrigation to crop growth needs.